[cabfpub] Upcoming changes to Google Chrome's certificate handling

 Considering that sites can currently go weeks without detecting a mis-issued

-certificate, even a CT of 24 hours (which is ridiculous, it’s more like
+certificate, even a CT of 24 hours (which is ridiculous, its more like

 minutes) provides a substantial benefit over the existing landscape.
 A DoS